TCP-Lab/ICT.bib/README.md

 ## Library Structure

 The library (accessible in `\Library\`) is divided into two different *sections*:
-- The `Cancer` section collects all papers regarding cancer;
+- The `Cancer` section collects all reviews regarding the transportome in cancer;
-- The `Non Cancer` section collects all other papers;
+- The `Non Cancer` section collects all other reviews;
+- The `Articles` section collects all research articles investigating the Trasportome or a subsection of it.

 Inside each section, the library is organized by three different *categorizations*:
 - The `by scope` section aggregates papers by their scope, i.e. by the main scientific area they cover (e.g. "Cancer Therapy", "Cell Motility", etc...);